 Adoption of cloud technology continues to increase worldwide as businesses move from on-premises technology to achieve business efficiencies, on-demand service, network elasticity and expanded network access.
 Statistics on the increase of cloud technology show the dramatic growth of cloud applications as they relate to the ERP market.

-More than half (53%) of organizations with ERP software use cloud-based solutions rather than on-premise enterprise platforms.
+4. More than half (53%) of organizations with ERP software(opens in a new tab) use cloud-based solutions rather than on-premises enterprise platforms.

 ERP Trends